ionic-team/capacitor/android/capacitor/README.md

 apply from: 'capacitor.settings.gradle'
 ```
-and comment or remove line 2 and 3 because we're going to use a dependency instead of including a subproject.
+and comment or remove the lines including `:capacitor-android` because we're going to use a dependency instead of including a subproject.

+The result should look like
 ```
 include ':app'
 // while contributing to capacitor comment the next two lines.
 We use locally published maven dependencies.